Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 He then wiped her mouth and chin, which had turned into a mess due to the overflowing drool, with the towel.

-「Yu…u… Yuu!
-Yuuuu!」
+"Yu…u… Yuu!
+Yuuuu!"

 Elena’s voice was husky as she got overcome with emotions and single-mindedly called out Yuu’s name over and over again.

 After patting her head lightly, he poured barley tea into the glass.

-「Big sis, open your mouth.」
+"Big sis, open your mouth."

 _Aan-_ In front of Elena, who obediently did as she was told, Yuu swirled the glass and poured the barley tea into his mouth.

 He then poured the contents into Elena’s open mouth.

-「Fwah?!」
+"Fwah?!"

 Elena was surprised, but as soon as she realized the fact that she was getting mouth-to-mouth feeding from Yuu, the corners of her eyes dropped and she accepted it.

-「Is it good, big sis?」
+"Is it good, big sis?"

-「Yes, among all the tea I’ve drunk thus far, it tastes the best.」
+"Yes, among all the tea I’ve drunk thus far, it tastes the best."

-「Ahaha, you’re exaggerating.
-Do you want some more?」
+"Ahaha, you’re exaggerating.
+Do you want some more?"

-「Yes, I do!
-Give me more, give me more!」
+"Yes, I do!
+Give me more, give me more!"

 Like a baby bird begging to be fed by its parent, Elena flapped her mouth open and closed.